The Answer is Simple – It Depends

 - A knee-jerk reaction is never a good choice.
 It usually adds fuel to the fire in any situation.

-- When something is said that you cannot ignore, take a deep breath, consider the comment and the speaker’s perspective and carefully choose your response.
+- When something is said that you cannot ignore, take a deep breath, and calmly think about what was said using your listening filter and considering the speaker’s perspective.
+Then, carefully choose your response.

 Step Three: Learn from your experiences